Kassel: University of Kassel

-The University of Kassel is a public higher education institution and was founded in 1971 as a so-called reform university.
-It is the newest university in the state of Hessen and has an urban inner-city campus between the city center and the Northern city district.
-There were around 25,000 students enrolled at the university in 2018, 3,359 of them non-Germans.
-Two hundred and twenty-four students obtained their doctorate from the university in 2017.
+The University of Kassel is a public higher education institution and was founded in 1971.
+It is the most recently established university in the state of Hessen and is distinguished by its urban campus, located between the city center and the Northern city district.
+Around 21,000 students are currently enrolled, including 3,357 international students (2026).

-The university offers a range of study programs, and several English master's programs as well as two short-term international programs, the Summer University and the Winter University.
-The Kunsthochschule Kassel (University of Fine Arts) is also part of the university with a satellite campus directly at the Karlsaue park in the Southern city district.
+The university offers a range of study programmes, including several English-language master's programmes as well as two short-term international programs, the Summer University and the Winter University.